Courses

 Topics include symmetric ciphers, public key ciphers, complexity, digital signatures, applications and protocols.
 MATH 1530 is not required for this course.
 What is needed from abstract algebra and elementary number theory will be covered.
 Prerequisite: MATH 0520 or MATH 0540.

-APMA 1940.
-The History of Mathematics (Section II)
+APMA 1940M.
+The History of Mathematics

 The course will not be a systematic survey but will focus on specific topics in the history of mathematics such as Archimedes and integration, Oresme and graphing, Newton and infinitesimals, simple harmonic motion, the discovery of 'Fourier' series, the Monte Carlo method, reading and analyzing the original texts.
 A basic knowledge of calculus will be assumed.

-APMA 1940.
-Introduction to Mathematical Models in Computational Biology (Section III)
+APMA 1940N.
+Mathematical Models in Computational Biology.

-APMA 1950, APMA1960.
+APMA 1970.
 Independent Study

 APMA 2050, APMA 2060.
 Mathematical Methods of Applied Science Introduces science and engineering graduate students to a variety of fundamental mathematical methods.
 Topics include linear algebra, complex variables, Fourier-series, Fourier and Laplace transforms and their applications, ordinary differential equations, tensors, curvilinear coordinates, integral equations, partial differential equations, and calculus of variations.